 Try using a hand-dyed thread when filling an area with this stitch to give a more random, natural effect for organic motifs.

 You could also introduce a shaded effect by using a different toned thread for each row.

 Talking of rows, who says they must be straight?
 You could try working in a spiral either from the center out of vice versa as the turquoise figure of eight in the photograph below.

 The photograph also shows my experiments with the thickness of thread used for this knot stitch.
 I played with Bravo! a needlepoint fibre from Rainbow Gallery for these.

 First, I tried using all four strands for the central chunky oval shaped block of stitches.
 Next I combined just two strands in the needle for the curved line surrounding the chunky block.
 To finish, I threaded just a single strand and outlined part of the previous curve.
 The effects produced are quite different.
 One strand is a rough equivalent of number 12 Pearl cotton.

 You can also vary the amount of fabric picked up on the needle to give a tiny "bead" or a wider knot.
 You might like to try slanting the needle instead of keeping it straight up and down to give more of a diagonal knot stitch.

 This stitch is ideal if you want a slightly raised line stitch for curved stems or outlines.
 And how about circular rows in the center of a flower?

-Why not try it when stitching a sheep, as it can represent their woollly fleeces extremely well lif each stitch is placed randomly within the rows, not lined up carefully.
+Why not try it when stitching a sheep, as it can represent their woolly fleeces extremely well if you place each stitch randomly within the rows, not lined up carefully.

-IF you have other ideas of ways to use this stitch wny not share them in the comments below?
+If you have other ideas of ways to use this stitch why not share them in the comments below?